The role of opposition parties in African hybrid regimes

 Security as a campaign issue: electoral mobilisation in Burkina Faso

 Working with Abdoul Karim Saidou (University Thomas Sankara, Ouagadougou) and a research team, we conducted a study on how presidential candidates campaigned around security issues during Burkina Faso’s 2020 elections.
 This research was funded by the Centre pour la Gouvernance Démocratique (CGD).
 This study shows the often overlooked place of substantive issues in African electoral campaigns.
-Our findings were shared in a forthcoming report for the CGD (in French), and will soon be discussed in a journal article.
+Our findings were shared in a report for the CGD (in French), and in a journal article published in Democratization.

 © Photo by Moussa Pounaba